SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

-Another way to describe the requirements of the ``main`` attribute is that the type you write this attribute on must satisfy the same requirements as types that conform the following protocol:
+Another way to describe the requirements of the ``main`` attribute is that the type you write this attribute on must satisfy the same requirements as types that conform to the following protocol:

 .. testcode:: atMain_ProvidesMain